sqndqi/lookism-stock-exchange/README.md

 This is a Vercel-ready Next.js 15 dashboard for a fictional Lookism-inspired faction and character market.
 It ships with cinematic UI, typed mock finance data, animated stock cards, generated silhouette art, prediction contracts, crew missions, a portfolio simulator, Lookism Wiki dossiers, and a Reddit-powered updater script for market signals.

 > Fan-made project.
 Character and faction names are used as fictional market labels.
-Visual assets are original silhouettes/textures, not ripped webtoon art.